Dezmondo7/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-## The aim of the project was to build a version of my portfolio built in HTML and CSS with the use of bootstrap.
+## The aim of the project was to build a version of my portfolio built in HTML and CSS with the use of Bootstrap.
 Documented below is the step by step build of the site using Bootstrap.

 ## Navigation Bar
-### The navigation bar was implemented using Bootstrap.
-Bootstrap was used to add the navigaton bar with built in Menu.
+### The navigation bar was implemented using Bootstrap with built-in Menu.

 ## Jumbotron

-### Implemented Hero section using Bootsrapalong with a card added which has a custom built image (Canva).
+### Implemented Hero section using Bootsrap along with a card which has a custom built image (Canva).
 Instead of listing the skills I am expected to learn in the bootcamp I added my current skillset given I have some experience which overlapped.

 ## Projects/work